 Some of the major disadvantages are as follows:

-- Investment in hybrid securities is considered to be complicated compared to investments in either equities or bonds.
+- Investing in hybrid securities is regarded as more complex compared to investments in either equities or bonds.

-- Since it is subordinated to other senior obligations, it can incur significant losses in case the issuing company runs into bankruptcy.
+- Due to its subordinated position to other senior obligations, hybrid securities can experience substantial losses in the event of the issuing company’s bankruptcy.

-- Reset Date: It refers to the date on which the terms and conditions (interest rate, next reset date, etc.) of the hybrid securities may change.
+- Reset Date: It refers to the date on which the hybrid securities’ terms and conditions (interest rate, next reset date, etc.) may change.

-- Cumulative Dividend: In this system, if the issuing company is unable to pay the dividend in a particular period, then it gets added to the next dividend payment.
+- Cumulative Dividend: In this system, if the issuing company cannot pay the dividend in a particular period, it gets added to the next dividend payment.

-- Non-Redeemable Securities: In this case, the holder of the securities doesn’t have the option to sell back.
+- Non-Redeemable Securities: In this case, the holder of the guards doesn’t have the option to sell back.

-So, it can be seen that the concept of hybrid securities is new, which is a mix of both equities and bonds.
-Companies prefer using these financial instruments to raise capital given its various advantages.
-Investors also fancy hybrid securities as it offers a relatively fruitful balance of risk and reward.
+So, the concept is new, a mix of equities and bonds.
+Companies prefer using these financial instruments to raise capital, given their various advantages.
+Investors also fancy hybrid securities as they offer a relatively fruitful balance of risk and reward.